Hebrew riddles: In post-Biblical and rabbinic literature

+Riddles are not common in Midrashic literature, but some are found.
+For example, the Lamentations Rabbah, composed around the middle of the first millennium CE, expounds the first verse of the Book of Lamentations by telling eleven stories in which Jerusalemites outwit Athenians.
+Most of these are in some sense riddlic; the one most straightforwardly containing a riddle features schoolboys asking "what is this thing: nine go out and eight are complete, and twenty-four serve, and two pour, and one drinks".
+These numbers turn out to refer respectively to nine months of pregnancy, eight days between birth and circumcision, twenty-four months of breastfeeding, two breasts, and one baby.

 Sirach mentions riddles as a popular dinner pastime.

 The Talmud contains several riddles, such as this one from the end of Kinnim: 'What animal has one voice living and seven voices dead?' ('The ibis, from whose carcass seven different musical instruments are made').

 The Aramaic Story of Ahikar contains a long section of proverbial wisdom that in some versions also contains riddles.

 Solomon and the Queen of Sheba

 The Bible describes how the Queen of Sheba tests Solomon with riddles, but without giving any hint as to what they were.
-On this basis, riddles were ascribed to the Queen in later writings.
-Four riddles are ascribed to her in the tenth- or eleventh-century Midrash Proverbs,Christine Goldberg, Turandot's Sisters: A Study of the Folktale AT 851, Garland Folklore Library, 7 (New York: Garland, 1993), p.
-24. including the following: 'She said to him: "Seven exit and nine enter, two pour and one drinks".
+On this basis, riddles were ascribed to the Queen in later writings (see: Colloquy of the Queen of Sheba).
+Four riddles are ascribed to her in the tenth- or eleventh-century Midrash Proverbs, including the following: 'She said to him: "Seven exit and nine enter, two pour and one drinks".
 He said to her: "Surely, seven days of menstruation exit and nine months of pregnancy enter, two breasts pour and the baby drinks".’
 These plus another fourteen or fifteen tests of wisdom, some of which are riddles, appear in the Midrash ha-Ḥefez (1430 CE), for example: